LukeGrahamLandry/franca/devlog.md

 - trying to improve the feel of the controls when using nested Player.
   - always lock the mouse if you're controlling the camera at any level and never use mouse pos for middle click while its locked.
+- locks that need all puzzles to be in a certain state

 ## (Jul 29)